How to Save Money With A Smart Thermostat: Everything You Need to Know

 Can a Smart Thermostat Damage Your HVAC?

-If you’re concerned that a smart thermostat can pose risks to your HVAC system, the good news is that you don’t have to worry.
+If you’re concerned a smart thermostat can pose risks to your HVAC system, the good news is you don’t have to worry.
 As long as a professional has confirmed the system's compatibility and installed the device with the correct wiring, you will be fine.

-How Much Does A Smart Thermostat Cost?
+How Much Does a Smart Thermostat Cost?

 If you’re considering buying the best smart thermostat for your home, price plays a significant role.
 After all, your ultimate goal is to save money on your heating and cooling costs without compromising quality and comfort.

-With our smart thermostat buying guide, prices typically range between $150 and $300.
 Some of the more popular models currently retail at these prices:

 • Honeywell The Round Smart Thermostat: $249